Alcohol Rehab & Drug Addiction Rehab Centers Indianapolis, IN

 There are cases where medications like non-steroidal anti-inflammatory drugs and other painkillers yield ineffective results for a patient with a chronic pain condition.
 Arthritis and fibromyalgia are two examples of such conditions.
 When this occurs, the physician may turn to opioids as a last resort to see if this type of drug can yield a more effective level of pain relief in the patient.

 Since opioids cause dependency, it is critical to understand that suddenly stopping the use of the drug is likely to cause a person to suffer from a number of withdrawal symptoms.
-In fact, some studies have found that there are life-threatening complications that can result from opioid withdrawal syndrome, which occurs when a more serious dependency has developed.
+In fact, some studies have found that there are life-threatening complications that can result from opioid withdrawal syndrome, which occurs when a more severe dependency has developed.

 An estimated 34 million people use some type of opioid each and every year.
 In just 2016 alone, according to the World Health Organization, at least 27 million individuals throughout the world suffered from a substance abuse disorder that involved the use of opioids.
 When it comes to deaths – it should be noted that around 118,000 people died due to the presence of opioid use disorder.
 In these cases, the patients usually experienced complications due to an overdose of the drug or due to long-term effects that the chemical had in their bodies.